-"Bus stops shouldn't be a haven for urban blight," said MTA Board Second Vice Chair and L.A.
-County Supervisor Yvonne Brathwaite Burke.
+"Bus stops shouldn't be a haven for urban blight," added MTA Board Chairman Zarian.
 "When the Bus Stop Cleaning Program gets into full swing we hope to make the bus stop near you a bright spot in the neighborhood."